alekmia/MNK-GAME/README.md

 in the first case launch Main, otherwise launch TournamentMain

-in the TournamentMain file you will find comments that will be of assistance to you to change to settings of the Tournament
+in the TournamentMain file you will find comments that will be of assistance to you in changing the settings of the Tournament